ganeshutah/Jove/For_CS3100_Fall2020/README.md

      - Quiz-8 given; due 10/23 11:59pm, covers L117,18
      - Asg-8 given; due 10/30/20 11:59pm, covers
        the CFL Pumping Lemma and its applications.
+     - A notebook rendering of the CFL PL attempted: 16_CFL_PL/

    - 18:10/22
-     - Run the Notebooks within 16_CFL_PL/
+     - Run the Notebooks within 17_DTM/

 * Week-10 **Reading** Chapter 13.  __Outcomes:__
   Learn the basics of